radshop/raspiblitz_openvpn/README.md

 Start the the VPN as a background daemon by running `sudo openvpn --config raspiblitz.ovpn --daemon`.

 1. Enter `ip address` and confirm that the new `tun0` interface is present with IP address 10.8.0.10.
-2. Use an external service to confirm your publid IP address: `curl https://ifconfig.me ; echo`.
+2. Use an external service to confirm your public IP address: `curl https://ifconfig.me ; echo`.
 The result should show the IP of your VPN server.

 #### Set VPN to Start on Boot
 To make sure your VPN connection starts when the Raspiblitz reboots, we need to copy your certificate to the OpenVPN directory and change the extension to .conf.